lkorth/botnet-detection/README.md

 A network analysis algorithm for detecting bots on large networks.

-The program is written in Java and makes use of Jpcap <http://netresearch.ics.uci.edu/kfujii/Jpcap/doc/index.html> for packet capture.
+The program is written in Java and makes use of [jpcap](http://sourceforge.net/projects/jpcap/) for packet capture.